-You have a very low preference for collaboration and prefer to work independently.
-You find it distracting and are less able to focus when other people are around.
+You have a moderate preference for collaboration.
+This means that you also like to work independently at times.
 Being able to work well under both conditions is important.
 Sometimes you need to collaborate and sometimes you need to be independent.
 This is true for school, work and your personal life.